niklas-w/Molecular-systematics-course/Tutorials/2.Alignments/Readme.md

 <p align="center"><img src="https://github.com/niklas-w/Molecular-systematics-course/blob/master/Tutorials/2.Alignments/MAFFT2.png" alt="MAFFT2" width="800"></p>

 Here again I have marked 2 red rectangles.
 In the one on the top of the page you can read `Fasta format`.
 We will click here in a few seconds, but before I wanted to show you something else.
 In the second red rectangle you can see the name of your sequences.
-Do you something interesting in the format of the names? *They are all maximum 15 character long!* Also, you can see that the sequences are *interleaved*.
+Do you see something interesting in the format of the names? *They are all maximum 15 character long!* Also, you can see that the sequences are *interleaved*.
 The last line is a measure of how preserved a column is in your alignment.

 Ok, let's click on Fasta format now.
 You will see something like this: